» Consul Architecture

 Within each datacenter, we have a mixture of clients and servers.
 It is expected that there be between three to five servers.
 This strikes a balance between availability in the case of failure and performance, as consensus gets progressively slower as more machines are added.
 However, there is no limit to the number of clients, and they can easily scale into the thousands or tens of thousands.

-All the nodes that are in a datacenter participate in a gossip protocol.
-This means there is a gossip pool that contains all the nodes for a given datacenter.
+All the agents that are in a datacenter participate in a gossip protocol.
+This means there is a gossip pool that contains all the agents for a given datacenter.
 This serves a few purposes: first, there is no need to configure clients with the addresses of servers; discovery is done automatically.
-Second, the work of detecting node failures is not placed on the servers but is distributed.
+Second, the work of detecting agent failures is not placed on the servers but is distributed.
 This makes failure detection much more scalable than naive heartbeating schemes.
+It also provides failure detection for the nodes; if the agent is not reachable, then the node may have experienced a failure.
 Thirdly, it is used as a messaging layer to notify when important events such as leader election take place.

 The servers in each datacenter are all part of a single Raft peer set.
 This means that they work together to elect a single leader, a selected server which has extra duties.
 The leader is responsible for processing all queries and transactions.
 Transactions must also be replicated to all peers as part of the consensus protocol.
 Because of this requirement, when a non-leader server receives an RPC request, it forwards it to the cluster leader.